thuiar/UMC/README.md

 ## Models

 In this work, we propose UMC, a novel unsupervised multimodal clustering method.
-It introduces (1) a unique approach to contructing augmentation views for multimodal data, (2) an innovative strategy to dynamically select high-quality samples as guidance for representation learning, (3) a dual learning approach to use both high- and low-quality samples to learn friendly representations conducive to clustering.
+It introduces (1) a unique approach to contructing augmentation views for multimodal data, (2) an innovative strategy to dynamically select high-quality samples as guidance for representation learning, (3) a combined learning approach to use both high- and low-quality samples to learn friendly representations conducive to clustering.
 The model architecture is as follows:

 ![Framework](figs/framework.png "Framework")